EspejelKevin/api-test-backend/README.md

 # API CRUD RESTAURANT

-*This is a Flask API CRUD with an interface to improve the user experience.*
+*This is a Flask API using data from SEPOMEX*

 ## Starting! 🚀